SkiddieAhn/Paper-VideoPatchCore/README.md

 # Paper-VideoPatchCore

-Our paper 'VideoPathCore: An Effective Method to Memorize Normality for Video Anomaly Detection' is accepted by ACCV 2024.
+Our paper, **VideoPathCore: An Effective Method to Memorize Normality for Video Anomaly Detection**, has been accepted to ACCV 2024.
-The code will be opened soon!
+The code will be released soon!